Can an executor sell property to himself?

 The executor told the appeals court that the will had a provision that the executor could “sell, manage, and dispose” of the property in the estate.
 Relying on this provision in the will, the executor said that he had the power under the will to sell the property to himself.

-Can an executor sell property to himself
+An executor who sells property to himself is self-dealing

 The Court of Appeals was not impressed with the executor’s argument.
 The court held that the Texas Estates Code did not allow the executor to sell the property to himself unless it was authorized by the will. §356.651, §356.652 and §356.655.
 They held that the use of the words “sell, manage, and dispose” were not a sufficient authorization for him to deed the property to himself.
 They upheld the trial court’s ruling that the deed was void and that the executor be removed.